TopG85/Safeguarding/README.md

 ### 8. Law Enforcement Officers
 **AS A** police officer or law enforcement professional
-**I WANT EASY** access to specialized safeguarding investigation resources
+**I WANT EASY** access to specialised safeguarding investigation resources
 **SO THAT I CAN HAVE KEY** procedures for handling sensitive cases
 **AND CLEAR INFORMATION** about evidence collection and victim support protocols